 Just then, the spider moved even closer.

 Flinging my door open, I leapt out of the car, leaving the passenger window rolled down.
 People in the parking lot were staring, but I didn’t care.
-They probably thought I was talking to myself because the phone was still in the car, still on speakerphone.
+They probably thought I was yelling at myself because the phone was still in the car, still on speakerphone.

 “Sue, just grab your shoe,” Brett was saying.